 A guide to Michelin dining in Dublin

-Whether you want high end French inspired classical cuisine or dishes created by the city’s most innovative chefs, here’s a guide to Michelin dining in Dublin
+Whether you want French-inspired classical cuisine or dishes created by the city’s most innovative chefs, Dublin has Michelin dining to match.

 The story of Michelin-starred restaurants in Dublin has seen many twists since the Russell Hotel secured the city’s first star in 1974.
 It was the 1990s before Dublin got the Michelin nod again, initially recognising only those restaurants focused on classical French cuisine.
 The scope has broadened substantially in recent years and Michelin has garlanded the efforts of restaurants borrowing from broader traditions as well as those forging a modern Irish cuisine.